NetAppJpTechTeam/FSxN-Demo-Environment/README.md

 # FSxN-Demo-Environment
-Using CloudFormation to create Demo Environment of FSxN on the AWS The main template is fsxn_demo_environment_initial.yaml.
+Using CloudFormation to create Demo Environment of FSxN on the AWS.

+The main template is fsxn_demo_environment_initial.yaml.
 # Architecture
 The architecture is following：